DemEmm/React_project_1_digital_business_card/README.md

 # Author Demeneopoulos Emmanouil
 This project was created by Demeneopoulos Emmanouil in order to practice React.
 It is a static web page with a digital business card of employee.
-This project is an exercise which was suggested from an online free youtube course named “React Course - Beginner's Tutorial for React JavaScript Library [2022]” from teacher is <<Bob Ziroll>>.
+This project is an exercise which was suggested from an online free youtube course named “React Course - Beginner's Tutorial for React JavaScript Library [2022]” and the teacher is Mr. Bob Ziroll.

 thanks you very mach Mr. Bob Ziroll.